sayanp607/journal-backend/README.md

  # JOURNAL BACKEND

 ## 🌍 About the Project
-Proper Registration and Login system using JWT authentication .
+- Proper Registration and Login system using JWT authentication .
+- Add,view,edit,delete journals using CRUD operations.
  <!--line-->